KrasimirDimitrov354/ASP_NET_Advanced_Course_Project/README.md

 - add a course (trial) to the academy they are assigned to
 - edit a trial's details, lock status and resources
 - grade an acolyte's homework

+Only the admin can promote acolytes to overseers and vice versa.
+The admin can also assign overseers to a different academy.

 ### :ringed_planet: **[Location](https://github.com/KrasimirDimitrov354/ASP_NET_Advanced_Course_Project/blob/main/SithAcademy/SithAcademy.Data.Models/Location.cs)**
 The Location entity represent a city.
 Only the admin can perform CRUD operations on a location.
 Each location can host multiple academies, and when a location is locked, so is every academy in it.